Hasan Rami Pasha

 Hasan Rami Pasha (1842–1923) was an Ottoman admiral and naval minister during the reign of Abdul Hamid II, who later also participated in the Greco-Turkish War (1897).

 Life

-He was born in Selanik (Thessaloniki, now in Greece) to an Albanian family in 1842.
+He was born in Selanik (Thessaloniki, now in Greece) to a Turkish family in 1842.
 In 1856, after graduating from the naval academy he was appointed as a navy officer.
 During the Russo-Turkish War (1877-1878) he was a commander of a warship.
 In 1882, he was appointed as the commander of the navy.
 Three years later, he became the adjutant of sultan Abdul Hamid II, a prestigious but inactive post.